tatendampishi78-lab/is117-gittest-real/answers/question-10.md

-Absolute paths start at /; relative paths start from the current directory.
+Absolute paths start at / (root); relative paths are interpreted from the current directory.